OpenSlides/openslides-vote-service/README.md

 ## Vote Weight

-Every vote has a weight.
+Every ballot has a weight.
 It is a decimal number.
 The default is `1.000000`.
 When `meeting/users_enable_vote_weight` is set to `true`, this value can be changed for each user.
 Each user has a default vote weight (`user/default_vote_weight`), that can be changed for each meeting (`meeting_user/vote_weight`).

-This weight is saved vote (`vote/weight`) and taken into account when generating the result.
+This weight is saved (`ballot/weight`) and taken into account when generating the result.

 The weight is not a floating number, but a decimal number.
 JSON can not represent decimal numbers, so they are represented as strings.
-This is also the reason, that the vote results are represented as strings.
+This is also the reason, that values in `poll/results` are represented as strings.

-This feature does not work on crypto votes, since the server does not know, which vote belongs to which user.
+This feature does not work on crypto votes, since the server does not know, which decrypted ballot belongs to which user.

 ## Vote Split

 When `poll/allow_vote_split` is set to true, the users are allowed to split there vote.
-They do so, by sending multiple votes with a weight value, where the sum of all weights has to be lower or equal then there allowed weight.
+They do so, by sending multiple ballots with a weight value, where the sum of all weights has to be lower or equal then there allowed weight.
 Normally 1.

 A splitted vote looks like: `{"value":{"0.3":"yes","0.7":"no"},"split":true}`

-The attribute `split` says, that vote-split is activated for that vote, then, the `value` attribute is an object/dict, where the keys are decimals and the values the normal values.
+The attribute `split` says, that vote-split is activated for that ballot, then, the `value` attribute is an object/dictionary, where the keys are decimals and the values the normal ballot values.

-To be valid, each vote-part has to be valid.
-If one one part is invalid, the hole vote is treated as invalid.
+To be valid, each ballot-part has to be valid.
+If one part is invalid, the hole ballot is treated as invalid.

-vote split is not possible for secret polls.
+Vote split is not possible for secret polls.

 ## Invalid Votes

 Normally, the service validates the vote requests from the users.
-So invalid votes in the database and therefore in the `poll/result` should not be possible.
+So invalid ballots in the database and therefore in the `poll/result` should not be possible.

-When the field `poll/allow_invalid` is set to true, then the service skips the validation and saves the vote exactly, how the user has provided it.
-An invalid vote can have any (invalid) value.
+When the field `poll/allow_invalid` is set to true, then the service skips the validation and saves the ballot exactly, how the user has provided it.
+In this case, a user, that wants to create a invalid ballot can use any (invalid) value for it.

-On crypto votes, the server can not read the value and has to accept it.
-Invalid votes also occur, when the value can not be decrypted.
+On crypto votes, invalid ballots are allways allowed.
+The server can not read the value and has to accept it.
+Invalid ballots also occur, when the value can not be decrypted.

 When a poll has invalid votes, the amount gets written in the poll result. for
 example:

 `{"invalid":1,"no":"1","yes":"2"}`

 The value is an integer and not a decimal value decoded as string.
+It counts the amount of invalid ballots and not the vote-weight.

 ## Configuration of the service

 The service is configured with environment variables.
 See [all environment variables](environment.md).